keithallatt/krass-lang/krass2pythonREADME.md

 ## Imports

 As mentioned before, Krass imports will be compiled as inserted code.
-If a package's functions shadow another package's,
+To prevent shadowing, imported scripts will be bundled in classes when compiled down to Python.
+Therefore the class name must be referenced to access functions.

 ## Structs